 Psychology in Action (PIA) was originally an organization formed by doctoral students at the University of California, Los Angeles (UCLA).
 Its primary goal is to increase public awareness of mental health and psychological developments.
 It seeks to explain psychology to those who are not yet part of the community, or who are unaware of the basics of the field.

-The blog was established by Adi Jaffe in 2008 as a platform where students could share their research publically.
+The blog was established by Adi Jaffe in 2008 as a platform where students could share their research publicly.
 It continued to expand, and had developed a wide readership by 2010, when it became a main hub for community events and interdisciplinary symposiums.
 While the blog is operated by UCLA graduate students, they receive a huge amount of help from Dr. Jaana Juvonen, a faculty member at the same university.

 PIA believes that psychological concepts and research are not just for psychologists, clinical practitioners, and other experts in the field.
 We recommend Psychology in Action to anyone who wants to learn more about psychology and its recent trends.
 The blog has a light vibe and is easy to read and comprehend.

 The Positive Psychology People website was launched and established in 2015 by a group of individuals who believe that positive psychology can have a significant impact on people’s lives.
 It started as a means to provide current and future students with resources and information about psychology and its various branches.